liveaccess-online/swisstxt-lib/README.md

 ```

 In this example:
-- The script is identified as `swisstxt-button`.
+- The script is identified as `swisstxt-lib`.
 - The content is sourced from `https://www.liveaccess.online`.
 - The button and overlay are active on the `/your-path` URL.
 - The room ID for the iframe is `7c1fmu`.